-I've been a remote worker for the past seven years, and while it's the best thing ever, it can also be the absolute worst.
-Being able to eliminate your commute and work in your comfy-cozy clothes is totally boss.
-However, if you work remotely, you might go days or even weeks at a time without actually speaking to anyone from your team.
-While some people love this kind of autonomy, for others it can be hella isolating.
+While there are a lot of advantages to being a remote worker, there are also plenty of downsides.
+Being able to eliminate your commute and work from home in your comfy-cozy clothes is undeniably great.
+However, if you work remotely, you might go days or even weeks at a time without actually speaking aloud to anyone from your team.
+While some people love this kind of autonomy, for others it can be really isolating.

-Because remote workers are often left out of casual conversations at the office that allow people to get to know each other, Gilrane suggests setting aside some time at the beginning of team meetings to actually talk to one another.
-"Instead of jumping right into an agenda, allow some time at the top of the meeting for an open-ended question, like 'what did you do this weekend?'
-It’s an easy way to build remote connections and establish a rapport."
-This works because getting personal helps people feel seen and included.
+Because remote workers are often left out of casual conversations at the office that allow people to get to know each other, try setting aside some time at the beginning of team meetings to actually talk to one another.
+Start a meeting with a more social question, like “What did you do this weekend?’” before getting right to business.

 Personally, because writing is a solitary job by nature, being able to hop on the phone with co-workers a few times a week and discuss projects and have a little friendly conversation has been extremely helpful for me.
 It makes me feel more connected to my team, gets me excited about the work we're doing together, and makes me feel less isolated.